sametcaka/SU2_wiki_images/Developing-SU2-on-GitHub.md

     git checkout -b feature_new origin/feature_new
     ```

-This command creates the local branch and switches your local working copy to the `feature\_new' branch.
+This command creates the local branch and switches your local working copy to the 'feature\_new' branch.
 Note that you can not have any local edits or changes when switching between branches, so you should make a local commit of your changes (as described above), stash them, or revert all local changes in the repository by entering the following command in the root directory of the source distribution (i.e., SU2/),

     ```
     git checkout -- .
     ```

-3. Check that you are now in the `feature\_new' branch with
+3. Check that you are now in the 'feature\_new' branch with

     ```
     git branch
     ```

-You should notice that the local copies of your files have seamlessly switched to their state under the `feature\_new' branch.
+You should notice that the local copies of your files have seamlessly switched to their state under the 'feature\_new' branch.

-4. Make some changes to the code and commit your changes to your local copy of the `feature\_new' branch as usual
+4. Make some changes to the code and commit your changes to your local copy of the 'feature\_new' branch as usual

     ```
     git commit -am "Updates."